You are viewing a story from harrypotterfanfiction.com

 “Hey Leo, we heard some big news about you this morning,” Ellie tells me.
 Her friend looks up and smiles nicely at me.
 I'm still surprised to see anyone socializing with Ellie, not that she's a horrible person.
 She's amazing, it's just that she doesn't make friends easily.

 “Really?
-Did you hear that I shagged all of the professors, male and female?”
+Did you hear that I lost all my magical capabilities over the summer?”
 I tease, sitting next to the two girls.

 “That's old news, I hear you've gotten together with Lily again,” she explains.
 Oh right, I forgot I'm not single anymore.
 I quickly look for the girl in question and see her talking to Rose Weasley.